fertility-health > lifestyle-fertility > lifestyle-factors > weight-and-fertility

 • Over 30 is obese

-In general, being a healthy weight coincides with good fertility, and fertility falls the further away we get from a normal BMI.
-The worst problem for fertility is that faced by underweight women, as they’re vulnerable to low hormone levels that disrupt or stop cycles.
-However, the most common weight-related fertility problem is excess weight, especially in the West:
+In general, a healthy weight leads to optimal fertility, and fertility falls further from a normal BMI, with underweight women having the worst weight-related fertility issues, as they’re at risk of low hormone levels disrupting or stopping cycles.
+However, excess weight is the most common weight-related fertility problem, especially in the West:

 • 35.7% of USA adults were obese in 2010 i